Becoming A Club Member

 Beginning skaters are invited to enroll in our USFSA Learn To Skate program.
 Skating is a great sport for almost everyone.
 It is good exercise and helps to build muscles, stimulate your heart and improve coordination and balance.
 Our youngest skaters begin at the age of three; however, beginning skaters can be any age.
 We have an increasing number of teenagers and adults starting lessons each session.

-Learn to skate students in Basic 3 through Pre-freestyle, may want to begin club skating as a WRFSC Junior Club Member.
-Junior Club members are invited to skate for thirty minute sessions with a contract.
-Senior skaters/coaches are available to help Junior Club skaters master skating moves from their Learn-To-Skate classes or even plan a short skating routine.
-Fees for Junior Club are very reasonable and vary depending upon the number of days in each session.
-Junior Club is typically offered on Wednesday nights and/or Saturday mornings.
-Junior club is taught as a group lesson.
-Junior club is a great opportunity to meet many of the WRFSC coaches to help with the decision of choosing a coach for private lessons.
-Junior club families are required to do minimal volunteering.
-Being involved in Junior Club and volunteering gives skaters and parents the opportunity to learn more about the club and be more involved with other skating families.
+Learn to skate students in Basic 4 and up may want to advance their skating and get more ice time by participating in the Aspire Program.
+Aspire is a bridge program between Learn to Skate and full skating membership.
+It is a great program to learn more about skating opportunities before jumping into full USFS membership.
+Fees for Aspire are reasonable and vary depending upon the number of days in each session.
+Aspire is currently offered on Wednesday nights and/or Saturday mornings.
+Aspire is taught as a group lesson.
+Aspire families are required to do minimal volunteering.
+Being involved in Aspire and volunteering gives skaters and parents the opportunity to learn more about the club and be more involved with other skating families.
+More information can be found under the Aspire tab.

 Becoming a Member